List of Ned's Declassified School Survival Guide characters: The Scoop

+The Killer Bees

 The Killer Bees are a group of three spelling bee addicted bullies, known as King Bee (Carlos Pena), Queen Bee (Krystal Acosta), and Stinger (Sean Michael Afable).
 They always dress in yellow and black, and tend to quickly spell-out insults at people.
 Their only appearances were "Spelling Bees" and "Best Friends".
 They always seemed to have an aversion towards Cookie because he was also good at spelling.
 Later on in the series, they ask Cookie to be part of their group, but this was only so they could have their math grades changed.